Current Governor Priorities:

 Impact of the Governing Board on School 2017/18:

-The governing bodies actions have had the following impacts this year:
+The governing bodies actions had the following impacts in 2017-18:

 - The redrafting of the school vision and values have resulted in a shift in focus at strategic level.
 This is already having an impact on teaching and learning as well as pupil outcomes.